open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 2023/02/08 13:31:32.004815 [MAIN] OpAMP Server running...
 ```

-In the `opamp-go/internal/examples/supervisor` directory create a file named
+In the `./opamp-go/internal/examples/supervisor` directory create a file named
-`supervisor.yaml` with the following content:
+`supervisor.yaml` with the following content (telling the supervisor where to
+find the server and what OpenTelemetry collector binary to manage):

 ```yaml
 server: